Corona positive prisoner drinks liquor in hospital ward; Jharkhand CM orders probe | Headlines

 Jharkhand Chief Minister Hemant Soren on Sunday ordered an investigation after a photo purportedly showing a COVID-19 positive prisoner drinking alcohol inside a hospital ward in Dhanbad went viral.
 One person tweeted the photo to the chief minister and he retweeted it directing Dhanbad Deputy Commissioner Umashankar Singh to probe the matter and take action against those who were responsible for the irregularity.

 Singh said that the sub-divisional magistrate and the sub-divisional police officer concerned would carry out the investigation.
-"The chief minister has been informed of the probe," he said.
+"The chief minister has been informed of the progress of the probe," he said.

 The man in the viral photo is seen pouring liquor in a glass from a bottle while sitting on a hospital bed while food items served in aluminium foil containers are in front of him.
 A handcuff is also seen dangling from his right wrist.